Mixing is hard for triangle-free reflexive graphs: Computing the basis of

 \end{quote}

-In Steps (3) and (4) we construct $\Ga$ from $\Ga[2]$ by taking several new copies of $S_2$ and attaching them to $\Ga[2]$ by identifying their copies of $A_0$ and $A_1$ with cycles of $\Ga[2]$ in $\ccB$.
+In Steps (3) and (4) we construct $\Ga[4]$ from $\Ga[2]$ by taking several new copies of $S_2$ and attaching them to $\Ga[2]$ by identifying their copies of $\A_0$ and $\A_1$ with cycles of $\Ga[2]$ in $\ccB$.
 Applying the following claim each time we do this, we add a new cycle of $\sT$ to $\ccB_T$ and verify that \eqref{eq:basis} holds for the newly constructed graph in place of $\Ga[2]$.
-Thus the theorem is proved with the following claim.

-\begin{claim} Let $G$ be a graph and $C$ and $C'$ be disjoint copies of $\sC$ in an $\NT$-basis $\ccB$ of $G$.
+\begin{claim*} Let $G$ be a graph and $C$ and $C'$ be disjoint copies of $Z$ in a basis $\ccB$ of $G$.
 Let $T$ be a connected subgraph of $G$ with one vertex in each of $C$ and $C'$.
-Let $G'$ be the graph we get from $G$ and a disjoint copy $S$ of $S_2$ by identifying $C$ with $A_0 \leq S$ and $C'$ with $A_1 \leq S$ in such a way that the tree $T(S)$ of $S$ has one leaf identified with the vertex of $T$ in $C$ and one other leaf the vertex of $T$ in $C'$.
-Let $T'$ be the union of $T$ and $T(S)$.
+Let $G'$ be the graph we get from $G$ and a disjoint copy $S$ of $S_2$ by identifying $C$ with $\A_0 \leq S$ and $C'$ with $\A_1 \leq S$ in such a way that the tree $T_S$ of $S$ has one leaf identified with the vertex of $T$ in $C$ and one other leaf the vertex of $T$ in $C'$.
+Let $T'$ be the union of $T$ and $T_S$.